iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

     Message Showing Outputs are PWM Only

-You need to move the module from a main output to an AUX output (these may also be labeled as FMU PWM outputs).
+To do so, move the module from a main output to an AUX output (these may also be labeled as FMU PWM outputs).
 For the Pix32 used to test this example, the module was moved from MAIN OUT 1 to AUX OUT 1.
 Exactly which pins to use and how they are labeled will vary depending on your flight controller.
 Refer to the flight controller's documentation for more information.
 Newer Pixhawk models may label these outputs as FMU PWM OUT instead of AUX OUT.
 The physical connection of the signal and ground wire to the flight controller for the Pix32 is shown below.